 The NACA Mortgage Program enables eligible borrowers to buy a home with no down payment.
 Saving money for a down payment can be one of the biggest obstacles to buying a home, especially for people who earn a decent monthly income but struggle to put money away due to monthly bills and other expenses.
 By enabling borrowers to finance 100% of the purchase price of a home, the NACA Mortgage Program makes home ownership more attainable.

-The NACA Mortgage Program does not require applicants to pay mortgage closing costs which can run thousands of dollars, depending on your loan amount.
+The NACA Mortgage Program does not require applicants to pay standard mortgage closing costs such as lender, appraiser, title company and settlement agent fees, which can run thousands of dollars depending on your loan amount.
 In many cases borrowers can afford a monthly mortgage payment and even a down payment but they fail to take closing costs into consideration when determining if they can afford to by a home.
 Borrowers are often surprised by how much closing costs are and may be forced to delay buying a home to save more money to cover the unexpected costs.
-Although the NACA Mortgage Program typically requires applicants to pay a one-time membership fee and credit report fee, it eliminates other closing costs which makes getting a mortgage and buying a home significantly more affordable.
+Although the program typically requires applicants to prepay property tax and homeowners insurance at closing and to pay home inspection, NACA membership and credit report fees, it eliminates other non-recurring closing costs which makes getting a mortgage and buying a home significantly more affordable.

 The interest rate on a NACA mortgage is usually less than rate for other low or no down payment programs.
 Additionally, borrowers have the option to buy-down the interest rate to 0% by increasing the mortgage amount, paying out of pocket or using a gift or grant.
-Paying a lower interest rate, including potentially 0%, enables borrowers to save a significant amount of money on their monthly mortgage payment and total interest expense over the life of their mortgage.
+Paying a lower interest rate, including potentially as low as 0.125%, enables borrowers to save a significant amount of money on their monthly mortgage payment and total interest expense over the life of their mortgage.

 The NACA Mortgage Program uses more flexible, non-traditional guidelines to determine an applicant's ability to qualify for a mortgage.
 For example, instead of using a minimum credit score, the NACA program uses a character-based borrower credit evaluation.
 Additionally, borrowers are not disqualified if they experienced a financial hardship caused by a significant illness.
 Program borrower qualification criteria focus on a borrower's ability to afford their total monthly housing expense which includes your mortgage payment, property taxes, homeowners insurance and other potentially applicable expenses such as homeowners association (HOA) fees.
 The NACA qualification process focuses on the applicant's monthly income, debt and savings to ensure that you can afford to own your home after your mortgage closes.
 Using more flexible guidelines enables more people to qualify for the NACA Mortgage Program.